 I didn't know why I said that.
 It just came out, from some held, hidden truth.
 I guess Alex made me nervous.
 No, Alex didn't make me nervous, but the truth did.

 Boys were playing football.
-Craig Cameron and David Johnson were kicking to Steve A and Jonathon Temple.
+Craig Cameron and Andrew Johnson were kicking to Dom A and Benjamin Saint.
 Boys sat in circles next to them, how no one got trodden on, I’m not sure.
 Others sat, on seats dotted around the perimeter, in groups.

 “Are we really lovers?” asked Alex, gently.